Native American and Indigenous Studies

 What can you do with an indigenous studies degree?

 The indigenous studies degree program complements any career path.
-It provides graduates with additional context and understanding they can in their work with indigenous peoples or in anthropology, history, education or research-based careers.
+It provides graduates with additional context and understanding they can apply in their work with indigenous peoples or in anthropology, history, education or research-based careers.

 • Anthropologist